Najaf-Mirrani/nextjs-express-crud/README.md

 #### Update Donation

-Updates a donation based on the information given in the mutation.If a field is left empty than it does not update that field
+Updates a donation based on the information given in the mutation

 ```http
   POST /api/updateDonation